 The new release of Daho’s club-remix of Get Off My Case, is currently bundled with Daho’s re-issue of his visionary 1996 album Eden, included as one of a number of rarities and unpublished works.

-The new Get Off My Case is the first of those songs to be polished and released, and in addition to digital downloads, it will be included on an upcoming vinyl EP entitled Comateens vs. Daho. along with Sally Go Round The Roses and Sleep, to be released this Spring.
+The new Get Off My Case is the first of those songs to be polished and released.
+In addition to digital downloads, it will be included on an upcoming vinyl EP entitled Comateens vs. Daho. along with Sally Go Round The Roses and Sleep, to be released this summer.

 Comateens performing with Etienne Daho on his re-mix of Get Off My Case, the final encore of his Eden concert at the Paris Philharmonie on November 11, 2019.
 This full video can not be posted on social media currently due to current copyright issues.

-This video includes footage shot from backstage by Altemus and edited along with videos shot by various members of the audience that had posted on instagram and that were solicited by Comateens to be included in this video project.
+This video includes footage shot from backstage by Altemus combined with videos shot by various members of the audience which were posted on instagram and solicited by Comateens to be included in this video project.
 If future video emerges it can be re-edited to be included.

 Thanks to all those fans that contributed to this video;